PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 Because I wanted to reuse as much code as possible, I organized it as follows:

+- An object model which is an intermediate step to a Crescendo configuration
 - A set of patterns that I could use to recognize the various elements in the help
 - The declaration of the object model (the classes for a command, parameter)
-- The help parser which uses the patterns and the types
+- The help parser which uses the patterns to create instances of the types of the parser object model.
-- A packager which takes all the class instances and creates the Crescendo configuration
+- A packager which takes all the parser instances and converts and then creates the Crescendo configuration

+#### The Object Model

+I chose to create a new object model for the help parser because I saw the process of parsing the help as a _staging_ step for creating the Crescendo configuration.
+The Crescendo object is pretty rich and tries to handle a pretty large set of scenarios.
+However, the help of these applications don't provide for as much, especially as I was trying to create a more generic framework for scanning the help.
+I view the object model for the help as a trimmed down version of Crescendo which I hope makes the actual mapping a bit easier.

 #### The Patterns